Athletics vs Tigers Odds, Spread, and Total

 Athletics vs Tigers Predictions and Picks

-The Athletics are 17-21 on the road and 6-4 in their last ten games.
-They rank 14th in runs scored, 11th in batting average, 16th in on-base percentage, and eighth in slugging percentage.
-On the mound, they have the second-worst ERA in the league.
-Jacob Wilson leads the team in batting average, though he recorded just one hit and one RBI in the series against Cleveland.
-Starting for Oakland is Luis Severino (2-7, 4.42 ERA).
-He has four quality starts this season and has allowed two runs or fewer in each of his last two outings.
+The Athletics are 17-22 on the road and 5-5 in their last ten games.
+They rank 15th in runs scored, 11th in batting average, 16th in on-base percentage, and eighth in slugging percentage.
+On the pitching side, they have the second-worst ERA in the league.
+Jacob Wilson leads the team in batting average and went 2-for-3 with a run scored in Game 1.
+The A's will look for more consistent offense in Game 2 and aim to avoid giving up a big inning to the Tigers.
+Starting for Oakland is Jacob Lopez (1-4, 4.25 ERA), who has delivered quality starts in his last two outings and owns a 2.66 ERA in the month of June.